(717) 236-9600

 • Recent Successes

-Led the transit industry's efforts to obtain significant new sources of dedicated funding in the Act 89 package that was passed in November 2013.
+Led the transit industry’s efforts to obtain significant new sources of dedicated funding in the Act 89 package in November 2013.

 Redevelopment Assistance Capital Program (RACP)

-Secured millions in redevelopment capital assistance funds for a variety of clients.
+Secured tens of millions in redevelopment capital assistance funds for a variety of clients.

 Procurement

-Assisted a client in securing $65 million in new information technology contracts with the Commonwealth of Pennsylvania.
+Assisted clients in securing several major new information technology contracts with the Commonwealth of Pennsylvania.

 Expand Scope of Practice